Gent pollen forecast - today, tomorrow and the week ahead

 Will pollen levels change in Gent tomorrow?

-On 26 June 2026, pollen conditions in Gent will be similar to today, with cypress at low levels, grass at medium levels
+On 17 July 2026, pollen conditions in Gent will be similar to today with no significant pollen expected.

 Is pollen expected to decrease in Gent this week?